phax/peppol-reporting/README.md

 This library offers a Java domain model for EUSR and TSR reports.

-*Note*: phase4 v2.2.2 and onwards has support for this project.
+*Note*: phase4 v2.2.2 and onwards has direct support for this project.

 ## Overview images